SQL Keywords

 J

-• If you are joining a parent to child, OR child to parent, you will only get records for parents that have child records.
+JOINlets us join data from multiple tables.table1 INNER JOIN table2returns only records that exist in both tables.- If you are joining a parent to child, OR child to parent, you will only get records for parents that have child records.

-• If you are joining parent to child, you will get parents regardless of whether they have child records.
+table1 LEFT JOIN table2returns all records in table1, regardless of whether they exist in table2.- If you are joining parent to child, you will get parents regardless of whether they have child records.

-• table1 RIGHT JOIN table2 returns all records in table2, regardless of whether they exist in table1.
+table1 RIGHT JOIN table2returns all records in table2, regardless of whether they exist in table1.- If you qre joining parent to child, you will get only child records, so you should use

-• If you are joining child to parent, you will get parents regardless of whether they have child records.
+table1 FULL OUTER JOIN table2returns all records that exist in either table.- If you are joining parent to child, you will get parents regardless of whether they have child records, so you should use

-• How to pick a JOIN type:
+- How to pick a

 L

-• The LIKE operator lets us do pattern matching on a character.
-This is useful in a CHECK constraint or in a WHERE clause.
+LIKEoperator lets us do pattern matching on a character.
+This is useful in aCHECKconstraint or in aWHEREclause.
 Check out the DDL page to see the wildcards we can use within our patterns.
+LOWER(column | expression)returns a string in all lowercase. e.g.,LOWER('Bob')returnsbob.LTRIM(column | expression)trims any leading whitespace from a string (e.g., spaces and tabs at the start of a string).

 M

-• MAX() retuns the maximum value from a column of numeric, date, or character values.
+MAX()retuns the maximum value from a column of numeric, date, or character values.MIN()retuns the minimum value from a column of numeric, date, or character values.

 N

-• NULL is the absence of a value.
-We can test whether or not a value is null by using IS NULL in our clause.
+NOTcan be added to many other keywords:NOT IN,NOT BETWEEN,NOT NULL.NULLis the absence of a value.
+We can test whether or not a value is null by usingIS NULLin our clause.- We do not use “

-• We do not use “= NULL”.
-Why?
-NULL is not a value so it is impossible to be equal to it).
+= NULL”.
+Why?NULLis not a value so it is impossible to be equal to it).

 O

-• OR is used between two boolean expressions, if we need either to be true.
+ORis used between two boolean expressions, if we need either to be true.
 Both sides of the expression need to be a full and complete boolean expression: e.g., “WHERE Value = 5 OR Value = 10” is correct.
 “WHERE VALUE = 5 OR 10” is incorrect, because “10” is not a boolean expression.

 P

-• PRINT lets us print informational messages to the screen to help with testing and debugging.
+PRINTlets us print informational messages to the screen to help with testing and debugging.

 R

-• RAISERROR('error message', 16, 1) is how we raise errors to a user.
-For example, if a parameter is missing, a DML statements fails, or an UPDATE or DELETE affects zero records.
-We should always include helpful error messages so the user knows what went wrong.
+RAISERROR('error message', 16, 1)is how we raise errors to a user.
+For example, if a parameter is missing, a DML statements fails, or anUPDATEorDELETEaffects zero records.
+We should always include helpful error messages so the user knows what went wrong.REVERSE(column | expression)returns a string in reverse order: e.g.,REVERSE('123')returns321.RIGHT(column | expression, length)returns length number of characters, starting at the right. e.g.,RIGHT('12345', 2)returns the last2characters of the string:45.ROLLBACK TRANSACTIONmarks the end of a transaction, and “undoes” everything that happened sinceBEGIN TRANSACTION.RTRIM(column | expression)trims any trailing whitespace (e.g., spaces and tabs at the end of a string) from a string.

 S

-• SELECT is how we start a query that retrieves data from our database.
-Details on all its parts are available on the Queries page.
+SELECTis how we start a query that retrieves data from our database.
+Details on all its parts are available on the Queries page.- It is also how we can assign literal values to multiple variables, or assign values to a variable

-• It is also how we can assign literal values to multiple variables, or assign values to a variable FROM a SELECT statement.
-Check out the Stored Procedures page for more info.
+- It is also how we can assign literal values to multiple variables, or assign values to a variable

-• SUM() is a function that returns the sum of a column containing numeric values. e.g., SUM(GST) will take all the values in the GST column, add them together, and return the total.
+SUBSTRING(column | expression, start, length)returns a subset of characters from a string or expression. e.g.,SUBSTRING('abcdefg', 2, 3)returns3characters, starting at position2:bcd.SUM()is a function that returns the sum of a column containing numeric values. e.g.,SUM(GST)will take all the values in theGSTcolumn, add them together, and return the total.

 U

-• UNION lets us combine the results of multiple SQL queries, as long as they have the same number of columns and similar data types.
-The columns are named according to the first query in the UNION (i.e., the names of the columns in subsequent queries does not appear in the results).
+UNIONlets us combine the results of multiple SQL queries, as long as they have the same number of columns and similar data types.
+The columns are named according to the first query in theUNION(i.e., the names of the columns in subsequent queries does not appear in the results).UPDATEstatements let us change the values of one or more columns in existing rows.
+More on the DML page.- e.g.,

-• e.g., UPDATE Student SET FirstName = 'Bob', LastName = 'Smith' WHERE StudentID = 123
+UPDATE Student SET FirstName = 'Bob', LastName = 'Smith' WHERE StudentID = 123 - The

-• The UPDATE() function returns true if an INSERT or UPDATE was attempted on a specified column.
+UPDATE()function returns true if anINSERTorUPDATEwas attempted on a specified column.
 These are used in triggers to let us branch around the logic if the column of interest wasn’t updated.

 Other Operators

-• e.g., FirstName = 'Bob' evaluates to true only if FirsName is exactly Bob; any extra letters, punctuation, or spacing, or another word entirely, evaluates to false.
+FirstName = 'Bob'evaluates to true only ifFirsNameis exactlyBob; any extra letters, punctuation, or spacing, or another word entirely, evaluates to false.

-• e.g., @@error <> 0 is how we check if @@error has a value other than 0.
+@@error <> 0is how we check if@@errorhas a value other than0.

-• e.g., Subtotal < 5 is true if the value of Subtotal is less than (not equal to) the value 5.
+Subtotal < 5is true if the value ofSubtotalis less than (not equal to) the value5.

-• <= means less than or equal to
+<=means less than or equal to- e.g.,

-• e.g., Subtotal <= 5 is true if the value of Subtotal is less than, or exactly, the value 5.
+Subtotal <= 5is true if the value ofSubtotalis less than, or exactly, the value5.

-• >= means greater than or equal to
+>=means greater than or equal to- e.g.,

-• e.g., Total >= 10 is true if the value of Total is greater than, or exactly, the value 10.
+Total >= 10is true if the value of Total is greater than, or exactly, the value10.